SaschaZeGerman/loginbuddy-samples/docker-build/add-ons/cluster/README.md

 # Using nginx as loadbalancer to front two Loginbuddy instances

-**NOTE**: Before you continue here, make sure to follow the setup instructions in *README.md* in the samples root directory!
+**NOTE**: Before you continue here, make sure to follow the setup instructions in *README* in the samples root directory!

 Nginx may be used as a load balancer in front of two or more Loginbuddy instances.
 This demo includes two possible configurations: